davelively14/seo_hero/README.md

 #### Version 1.0.0

-- Added Validation
-  - ADD: models/Validation.ex
-    - Persisted validation results (true/false) by domain
+- Fido checks validation and only returns valid results
-    - Domain names must be unique

 #### Version 1.1.0